 Strong verbal and written communication skills.

-Takes initiative, thinks creatively, and produces outcomes on own drive without detailed oversight.
+Take initiative, think creatively, and produce outcomes on own drive without detailed oversight.

-Manages stressful situations with diplomacy, tact, and good humor; possesses conflict resolution and negotiation skills.
+Manage stressful situations with diplomacy, tact, and good humor; possess conflict resolution and negotiation skills.

 Demonstrated creation and implementation of results-oriented programs and initiatives for student success and retention.